Guigui220D/Guigui220D/README.md

 My name is Guillaume, I'm a french student at UTT, France, for an engineer degree in Automatics and Industrial data processing.

 🌱 Big [Zig](https://ziglang.org/) fan!
-I find this langage great for low level programming.
+I find this language great for low level programming.
 I'm also trying to get into electronics.

 **Discord**: Ino#7587